Leuven-Gravity-Institute/gwsim/docs/user-guide/generating-data.md

 ## Using Different Sensitivity Curves

-Multiple Einstein Telescope sensitivity curves (PSD files) are available in [`gwsim/detector/noise_curves/`]().
+Multiple Einstein Telescope sensitivity curves (PSD files) are available in [`gwsim/detector/noise_curves/`](https://gitlab.et-gw.eu/et-projects/software/gwsim/-/tree/main/src/gwsim/detector/noise_curves?ref_type=heads).
-These correspond to those used in the CoBa study.
+These correspond to those used in the CoBA study.

 To use a specific sensitivity curve: